Empathy: Autism and controversy

-The double empathy problem theory proposes that prior studies on autism and empathy may have been misinterpreted and that autistic people show the same levels of cognitive empathy towards one another as non-autistic people do.
+The subject of whether autism affects empathy is a controversial and complex area of study.
+Several different factors are proposed to be at play, such as mirror neurons, alexithymia, and more.
+The double empathy problem theory proposes that prior studies on autism and empathy may have been misinterpreted and that autistic people show the same levels of empathy towards one another as non-autistic people do.